Revision Date: 26 September 2014

-If electronic records are not listed on an approved retention schedule, a request must be submitted by the RMO to the Texas State Library and Archives and approved prior to erasing the records.
-To initiate this procedure, an Request for Authority to Dispose of Unscheduled University Records (Form 13-7), should be completed by the appropriate RMC and forwarded to the RMA.
+If electronic records are not listed on an approved retention schedule, a request must be submitted by the RMO to TSLAC and approved prior to erasing the records.
+To initiate this procedure, a Request for Authority to Dispose of Unscheduled University Records (Form 13-7), should be completed by the appropriate RMC and forwarded to the RMA.

-NOTE: Departmental managers are responsible for ensuring all hard drives are sanitized prior to transfer to Asset Management.
+NOTE: Departmental managers are responsible for ensuring all hard drives are sanitized prior to transfer to Central Receiving.

 Section III.
-Maintenance of University Records on Microform and Electronic Media
+Maintenance of University Records on Electronic Media

 Electronic Records General Procedures